ThamiM20/WorkFlowLab-Template/docs/final-payment-removal-report.md

 ## Conclusion

-The MkSaaS template has been successfully transformed from a paid SaaS platform into a clean, content-focused website template.
+The WorkflowLab template has been successfully transformed from a paid SaaS platform into a clean, content-focused website template.
 All payment-related complexity has been eliminated while preserving all core functionality.
 The codebase is now ready for the next phase of development, which will focus on implementing content management capabilities with Strapi CMS.